Downtown Nashville NICU

 Everyone plans for the day that their child will be born, but not everyone plans on the possibility that they may need to use the services of the Neonatal Intensive Care Unit (NICU).
 While the vast majority of infants are born healthy and without complications, sometimes special care is needed.

-Our Level III NICU is a specialty unit for newborns who need additional care in their first days, weeks or months of life, due to prematurity or birth defects.
+Our Level III NICU is a specialty unit for newborns who need additional care in their first days, weeks or months of life, due to prematurity or complications that arise after birth.

 Neonatologists and neonatal nurse practitioners are in-house 24/7 at The Children's Hospital at TriStar Centennial.
-An experienced interdisciplinary team works to develop the best treatment plan for each infant.
+An experienced multidisciplinary team works to develop the best treatment plan for each infant.

 Cardiologists, endocrinologists, radiologists and others may be involved depending on the child's case.